igorkulman/coding-journal/content/post/2016-02-09-how-to-handle-localization-strings-provided-by-client.md

 <!--more-->

 There is no way to make any script generate a RESW file with duplicated string matching the multiple usages of each string.
 If you have a localized string with a key Game and 2 TextBlocks and 1 Buttons that use it, you need to put it into the RESW file 3 times, once for each UI element.
+SO instead of a Game key, you would have a GameTextBlock.Text key, an AnotherGameTextBlock.Text and a GameButton.Content key, all with the same value and applied in design time.
 Madness.

 **Using RESX files on Windows Phone 8.1**

 One approach to solve this problem is to use the good old RESX files with your Windows Phone 8.1 project.
-Typically by creating a PCL with the RESX files, doing a bit of configuration for the supported languages and linking this PCL project to your Windows Phone 8.1 project.
+Typically by creating a Portable Class Library (PCL) with the RESX files, doing a bit of configuration for the supported languages and linking this PCL project to your Windows Phone 8.1 project.
 You can find a few articles about this approach online and also a few gotchas and their solutions.
 It sounds like a good idea at first, but it is too problematic for my tastes.

 I tried this approach but ended frustrated with too many problems too solve, like Visual Studio hanging when deploying to a device when using RESX files.
 So I decided to go with a custom solution.